 Elizabeth Meade of AKRF performs archaeological work at the Harlem African Burial Ground in 2025.

-Archaeological Fieldwork led by AKRF
+Archaeological fieldwork led by AKRF

 We then continued our archaeological work with NYCEDC, the Harlem African Burial Ground Initiative, Armand Corporation, Dr. Rachel Watkins, and Dr. Aja Lans, culminating with a special ceremony in 2025 to mark the conclusion of archaeological fieldwork.